farazdagi/algorist/README.md

 cargo test --bin <problem_id>
 ```

-See the [documentation](https://docs.rs/algorist) on `io` module for more details on the default
+See the [`documentation`](https://docs.rs/algorist/latest/algorist/io/) on `io` module for more
-code provided in problem files.
+details on the default code provided in problem files.

 ### Bundle the project

-Contest systems expect a single output file, which is normally a binary executable.
-To bundle the
+Contest systems expect a single output file, where all used modules are packed within the scope of
+that file.

-problem which you are working on, and which might include various additional modules (at the very
+To bundle the problem which you are working on, and which might include various additional modules
-least `io` module is included), in a single output file, you can use:
+(at the very least `io` module is included), in a single output file, you can use:

 ``` bash
 cargo algorist bundle <problem_id>